CypherCrafterr/MelodyHarpSolver/README.md

 # Minecraft Skyblock Melody Harp Mod

 ## Overview
-The Minecraft Skyblock Melody Harp Mod is a mod for players who find the Melody's Harp minigame in Skyblock to be annoying as hell.
+Skyblock Melody Harp Mod is a mod for players who find the Melody's Harp minigame in Skyblock to be annoying as hell.
 This mod automates the process of playing Melody's Harp for you, ensuring you hit the right notes and achieve perfect scores.

 ## Features
 - **Automated Note Playing:** The mod takes over the task of playing notes for the Melody's Harp minigame.